afosto/yalec/README.md

-# Yalec - Yet anther lets encrypt client
+# Yalec - Yet another lets encrypt client

 Written in PHP, YALEC aims to be a decoupled LetsEncrypt client.